Open Request Form

 Swim Spa vs Pool Cost

 When you purchase a swim spa, it comes as one all-inclusive unit, so your up-front costs are not going to change much.
 You will still have to provide some electrical wiring and a level hot tub pad for it to be placed on, but once you have those things handled, your swim spa’s components are all included in your purchase, so you know exactly what you’re in-for, cost-wise.
-This is not the case with a traditional in-ground pool, which—like any major construction project—is likely to have unpredictable expenditures continually added to the initial estimate.
+Swim spas are typically more budget-friendly than traditional pools.
+The cost of a typical swim spa ranges from $25,000-$50,000, depending on the size and features.

-There are many aspects that influence the cost of a swimming pool.
-All that extra size and those features that you can’t get in a swim spa are going to cost you.
-When it comes to price, it’s going to vary widely depending on where you live, your yard design and space, the complications that might arise from digging deep into the ground in your yard, etc. Then you have to decide if you’re getting a fiberglass shell or going with a gunite one.
+There are many aspects that influence the cost of a swimming pool, such as the pool type, size, shape, features, and permits.
+Price will vary widely depending on where you live, your yard design and space, the complications that might arise from digging deep into the ground in your yard, etc. Then you have to decide if you’re getting a fiberglass shell or going with a gunite one.
 Are you adding additional features, like a tile surround, pool decking, and will you also be digging a spa that is separate from your pool?
 How many pumps will your chosen size require and what is the maintenance system going to cost in time and money?

 No matter what the initial estimate looks like, you should be prepared to pay around 35% down before construction can begin—and be sure to estimate in some contingency funds because construction always, always has variables that come up.